-- Recurrent fevers (Familial Mediterranean fever).
+- A hereditary condition characterized by recurrent, painful swelling in the chest, stomach, or joints (Familial Mediterranean fever).
 Early research suggests that taking a specific product containing andrographis, Siberian ginseng, schisandra, and licorice (ImmunoGuard, Inspired Nutritionals) reduces the duration, frequency, and severity of attacks of familial Mediterranean fever in children.

 - Hepatitis.
 There is some evidence that certain components in licorice might be effective in treating hepatitis B and hepatitis C when given intravenously (by IV).
+Early research shows that using a specific IV product (Stronger Neominophagen C, Minophagen Pharmaceutical Co.
+Ltd) seems to reduce death by about 50%.
 However, the studies involved too few patients to draw firm conclusions.

 - High cholesterol.
 Early research suggests that taking licorice root extract daily for 1 month reduces total cholesterol, low-density lipoprotein (LDL or "bad") cholesterol, and triglyceride levels in people with high cholesterol.

 - High potassium levels.
 Some research suggests that certain components in licorice decrease potassium levels in people with diabetes or kidney problems.